JustinCope/intro-to-linguistics/README.md

 Demos illustrating concepts for my Introduction to Linguistics course.

-##mu.py##
+##mu.py and mu.puzzle.py##
 An algorithm for generating theorems of the MIU-system described by Douglas Hofstadter in *Gödel, Escher, Bach*.
-Useful for discussion of formal languages, string rewriting systems, algorithms, and decideability.
+Originally, mu.py was developed for UGS303, Minds & Machines at UT Austin.
+Neither @chbrown nor I can remember which of us created it.
+But mu.puzzle.py I wrote later for Intro to Linguistics, using simple string matching instead of regular expressions, for purposes of comparison.
+The latter allows the user to set an upper limit on the number of theorems generated.
+The original mu.py is non-terminating.
+These are useful for discussion of formal languages, string rewriting systems, algorithms, and decideability.

 ##temporal-reference-engine.py##
 A random temporal expression generator.